-As Mynock said this, alarm klaxons began blaring throughout the ship.
+Eloy hadn't quite finished when alarm klaxons began blaring.
 "Alert, alert," a mechanical voice droned over the ship-wide intercom.
 "Fire in the hangar.
 All emergency personnel please report to the main hangar."
 Without hesitation, the three pilots grabbed medpacks from the wall and raced out of the medbay.

 "Oh my, what else is going to go wrong today?" cried Roo, her receptors turning white with worry.
 She turned to the nearest RN5 Nurse droid.
 "Tell me where the bandages and first aid kits are.
 You're going to need all the help you can get!"

 Guardian was the first to reach the Main Hangar blast door, cracked open on a hellish scene.
 Amber emergency lights flash cut through the black smoke as warning klaxons blared.
 The three men pulled breath masks from an emergency locker, secured their medpacks, and entered the bay, scanning for wounded victims.
 Two figures emerged from the smoke-filled maintenance area.

 "Lieutenant Burns?" wheezed Mike, half dragging a coughing Stubbs.

 "What happened, Mike?" asked Mynock, as Guardian and Greywolf gave the two technicians a once-over.